gdlc/GP3W/README.md

       - The curse of dimensionality.

       - Task 3:
-        - Fit a multiple regression model to a training set (we will consider three approaches).
+        - Fit a multiple regression model to a training set (we will consider various approaches).
         - Evaluate prediction accuracy in the training and testing set.
         - Report results.